JorjaFox/library/content/posts/faq/jorja.md

 ## Is she a vegetarian?

-Jorja Fox became a vegetarian at the age of 19, sometime around her modeling days, and discovered PETA in New York City at about the same time.
+Jorja Fox became a vegetarian at the age of 19, sometime around her modelling days, and discovered PETA in New York City at about the same time.
 Jorja told the PETA spokesperson that she took part in a few protests, and enjoyed their "confrontational" attitude.
 She describes herself as an aspiring vegan.

 ## What political party is Jorja affiliated with?